xwmx/nb/README.md

 [example/demo/1] Example Title One
 ```

-To edit, view, delete, or otherwise work with an item within a folder,
+Items in folders can be identified in subcommands like `edit` and `show`
-specify the relative path using with each folder specified by either
+by specifiying the relative path to the item, with each folder indicated
-name or id:
+by either name or id:

 ```bash
 # edit item 3 in the example/demo/ folder